Java 25+ · Maven Central · JSpecify

 Explicit types for failures, absence, and validation in Java.

-Eight composable types — each with a clear purpose, a consistent API, and a guide page.
+Eight composable types — each with a clear purpose and a consistent API.

 Quick example